-It’s out of print, but you can find the original 7-inch single (Continental CR 1001) on eBay for around $10.
-I found it earlier this year when my friend Jim threw open his garage door and sold some of his records.
+It’s out of print, but you can find the original 7-inch single (Continental CR 1001) on eBay for $10 or less.
+I found my copy three years ago, when my friend Jim threw open his garage door and sold some of his records.

 (This is the sleeve for that 45.
 You could have bought it for 25 cents if you also bought a carton of Kent, True, Newport or Old Gold cigarettes.)